 The reservation initially included a four-mile square tract of land, but it would be years before it was developed extensively.
 Its objectives grew as it not only protected traffic along the Santa Fe Trail but also served as a base of military operations against hostile Indians.

 In 1861, it also became the Indian Agency for the administration of the Southern Plains Indians by the Bureau of Indian Affairs under the terms of the Fort Wise Treaty of 1861.
-In addition to attempting peace with the Indians, it also provided a more centralized point for the distribution of annuities to the Indians.
+In addition to attempting peace with the Indians, it also provided a more centralized point for distributing annuities to the Indians.

-Until 1862, the post was garrisoned only by a small number of troops and was unable to prevent many attacks on wagon trains by the Kiowa, Apache, and Arapaho tribes.
+Until 1862, the post was garrisoned only by a small number of troops and could not prevent many attacks on wagon trains by the Kiowa, Apache, and Arapaho tribes.
 However, that year, they were reinforced by Colorado and Kansas Volunteers and were better able to provide defense along the Santa Fe Trail.

-In the late 1860s, Fort Larned became a key post during the Indian Wars, provided military protection for federal land surveys, and emerged as a major federal commissary for supplying the increasing number of Indian agencies in Indian Territory south of Kansas.
-It also played a party in a number of treaties including the Medicine Lodge treaties of 1867.
+In the late 1860s, Fort Larned became a key post during the Indian Wars, provided military protection for federal land surveys, and emerged as a significant federal commissary for supplying the increasing number of Indian agencies in Indian Territory south of Kansas.
+It also played a part in a number of treaties, including the Medicine Lodge treaties of 1867.
 At the time, the fort was exceeded in importance only by Forts Leavenworth and Riley.
-During these critical times, the fort hosted a number of famous men including Kit Carson, Buffalo Bill Cody, General George Armstrong Custer, and other famous Indian fighters.
-From 1867 to 1869, the 10th U.S. Cavalry, an African-American regiment, more familiarly known as Buffalo Soldiers were stationed at the post.
+The fort hosted several famous men during these critical times, including Kit Carson, Buffalo Bill Cody, General George Armstrong Custer, and other famous Indian fighters.
+From 1867 to 1869, the 10th U.S. Cavalry, an African-American regiment more familiarly known as Buffalo Soldiers, were stationed at the post.

 In January 1880, Senator Plumb, from the Committee on Military Affairs, recommended the passage of a bill to provide for the sale of the reservation to area settlers.